metabase/metabase/docs/api/user.md

 ## `GET /api/user/`

-Fetch a list of `Users`.
-By default returns every active user but only active users.
+Fetch a list of `Users` for admins or group managers.
+  By default returns only active users for admins and only active users within groups that the group manager is managing for group managers.

    - If `status` is `deactivated`, include deactivated users only.
    - If `status` is `all`, include all users (active and inactive).